ZhengYuan-Public/zhengyuan-public.github.io/_posts/2023-07-28-GPUServerBuild.md

 ## GPU

-I started choosing components fro this build after I found the trend of upgrading the 2080Ti VRAM to **22GB** for AI image generation with [Stable Diffusion](https://stability.ai/blog/stable-diffusion-public-release).
-I chosed the Gigabyte 2080Ti Turbo Edition (the power connetors located at rear) which has [TU102-300A-K1-A1](https://www.techpowerup.com/gpu-specs/nvidia-tu102.g813) and full X+X phase power.
+I started choosing components for this build after I found the trend of upgrading the 2080Ti VRAM to **22GB** for AI image generation with [Stable Diffusion](https://stability.ai/blog/stable-diffusion-public-release).
+I chose the Gigabyte 2080Ti Turbo Edition (the power connectors are located at the rear) which has [TU102-300A-K1-A1](https://www.techpowerup.com/gpu-specs/nvidia-tu102.g813) and full X+X phase power.

 > A comparison of turbo edition 2080Ti from different brands can be found in [this video](https://www.bilibili.com/video/BV1os4y1b7z3).